keijiro/KinoBloom/README.md

 *Bloom* has some special features:

-- Two different types of filter kernels: fringe blur (small gaussian filter) and diffusion blur (large box filter).
+- Two different types of blur filters: *fringe* (small gaussian filter) and *diffusion* (large box filter).
-- Temporal low-pass filtering: rejects brightly oscillating pixels to eliminate unpleasant flicker.
+- Temporal low-pass filtering: rejects intensely oscillating pixels to eliminate unpleasant flicker.

 System Requirements
 -------------------

 *Bloom* is optimized for HDR and linear rendering.
-Altough it can run without these features, it's strongly recommended to enable them for optimal quality.
+Although it can run without these features, it's strongly recommended to enable them for optimal quality.

 Because of this requirement, it's not recommended to use on mobile platforms